Archive-42/BGOONZ_BLOG_2.0/notes/FUTURE_TOPICS/js-info/1-js/05-data-types/01-primitives-methods/article.md

 let zero = new Number(0);

 if (zero) {
-  // zero is true, because it's an object alert("zero is truthy!?!");
+    // zero is true, because it's an object alert('zero is truthy!?!');
 }
 ```